 Hotel Forsthofalm is an environmentally-friendly ski-in / ski-out hotel making use of a well-planned waste, water and energy concept.
 The hotel is built almost entirely of timber and glass, along with other natural, recyclable materials, which adds to its uniqueness and beauty.
 Forsthofalm also creates some of its own energy from solar panels, and you will find energy-efficient LED lighting throughout the hotel.
 Forsthofalm also prides themselves on serving organic, locally sourced produce and meats, and their spa and bathroom products are all made locally with locally sourced herbs.

-During our Austrian Alps Ski Retreat we will be spending seven nights at Hotel Forsthofalm.
-If you’d like to join us please submit your booking form here.
-Highlights include world class après-ski parties, a sustainability talk, and of course excellent spring skiing!
+During our Travel Girls Getaways Austrian Alps Ski Retreat we spent seven blissful nights at Hotel Forsthofalm.
+Highlights included world class après-ski parties, a sustainability talk, gourmet dining, and of course excellent spring skiing!
 You can check out photos and videos from our trip on my IG stories here and find the best rates at Hotel Forsthofalm here.

 8) 1 HOTEL CENTRAL PARK, USA

 1 Hotels wants to make an impact by reinventing the industry standard for socially responsible hospitality.
 They aren’t just focused on making their hotels better, they want to make the world better, and aspire for 1 Hotels to be a platform to spark conversations that transform the hotel industry.
 At 1 Hotel Central Park nature inspires everything from the eco chic decor, the farm-to-fork dining, to the LEED certified lighting.
 1 Hotel Central Park is an eco oasis in the heart of bustling New York City.